 What does the plate look like?

-Two Thirds of the Diet: Fruits, Vegetables, Whole Grains, Legumes and Nuts
+Fruits, Vegetables, Whole Grains, Legumes, & Nuts

-Although fatigue is often a common side effect for cancer treatments, increasing physical activity has shown to increase energy levels and reduce fatigue.
-Also, physical activity can help strengthen bones and muscle strength as well as help maintain body weight.
-According to the AICR, adults should partake in 30 minutes of moderate activity per day, such as brisk walking, and then continue to increase to 60 minutes of moderate activity or 30 minutes of vigorous activity daily.
+Although fatigue is often a common side effect for cancer treatments that can linger into survivorship, increasing physical activity has shown to increase energy levels and actually reduce fatigue.
+Also, physical activity can help maintain bone health as well as muscle strength and maintain body weight.
+According to the Academy of Nutrition and Dietetics, adults should get 30 minutes of moderate activity per day, such as brisk walking, and then increase to 60 minutes of moderate activity or 30 minutes of vigorous activity daily.

 One study of breast cancer patients even showed that consumption of five servings of fruits and vegetables combined with 30 minutes of walking 6 days a week had a 50% decrease in mortality after 7 years.
 This study concluded that fruit and vegetable consumption and exercise are an unbeatable combination for survivorship!